BawCOS/Portfolio/README.md

 An example of a teaching video I made is at https://goo.gl/imvVZC

+I wrote a textbook for computationally based statistics, https://bawcos.github.io/Computational-Probability-and-Statistics/

-i adoptive Johns Hopkins Automatic R Instructor to produce as simple demo video https://goo.gl/rBiEb6
+I adopted Johns Hopkins Automatic R Instructor to produce as simple demo video https://goo.gl/rBiEb6

 A paper I co-authored called Understanding Neural Networks as Statistical Tools can be viewed online at https://goo.gl/qm8Cv7